Table of Contents

 What is the difference between filing a new confirmation statement and amending one?

-But if a mistake was made on a confirmation statement, it should be amended using the second filing option.
-This ensures that the mistake is acknowledged and records accurately reflect the company information at the time it was filed.
+However, if you make a mistake on a confirmation statement, you will need to use the second filing option.
+This ensures that the mistake is acknowledged and the records accurately reflect the company information at the time it was filed.

 Why is it important that a confirmation statement is amended?

-It is vital that an inaccurate confirmation statement is amended, in line with the relevant sections under Part 24 of the Companies Act 2006.
+It is vital that an inaccurate confirmation statement is amended as soon as possible, in line with the relevant sections under Part 24 of the Companies Act 2006.

-Company directors have a legal duty not to file false information, and they can be fined, prosecuted, and even disqualified if they fail to comply with their responsibilities.
+Company directors have a legal duty not to file false information.
+They can be fined, prosecuted, and even disqualified if they fail to comply with their responsibilities.

-Furthermore, any discoveries of incorrect information held on the public register of companies can lead to problems when dealing with banks, investors, clients, suppliers, etc.
+Furthermore, any discoveries of incorrect information held on the public register of companies can lead to problems when dealing with third parties, such as banks, investors, clients, and suppliers.

-Rapid Formations can assist with filing confirmation statements and ensuring that accurate details of your company are on the public register.
-Our Confirmation Statement Service is priced at £34.99 plus VAT per year.
+Rapid Formations can assist with the preparation and filing of your confirmation statements, ensuring that your company details are accurate and up to date on the public register at Companies House.
+Our Confirmation Statement Service is priced at £39.99 plus VAT per year.